Meet Your Clean Water Team

 Alicia Crawford, Assistant Director of Communications

 Alicia joined the Conservancy in March 2015.
 As Communications Manager, Alicia shares Potomac Conservancy’s clean water mission with our friends, supporters, and volunteers through the organization’s blog, publications, and social media channels.
 Alicia comes to Potomac Conservancy with a passion for writing.
 She has previously worked as an editor for University of Maryland’s National Foreign Language Center and a reporter for USA Today and Frederick News-Post.
 Alicia graduated from the University of Maryland with degrees in journalism and history.
 Alicia’s deep commitment to improving local water quality stems from her childhood summers spent along the Susquehanna River.
 Alicia and her family enjoyed swimming, fishing, and playing along the shorelines — outdoor activities that are now threatened from pollution.
 In her free time, Alicia loves to travel, go on long walks, and attempt to read good books.
-She lives in Old Town Alexandria with her husband.

 Melissa Diemand, Senior Director of Communications